mcsee/Software-Design-Articles/Articles/TDD/How I Survived the Zombie Apocalypse/readme.md

 	  isValid.
 ```

-Test does not work since we hardcoded it to *false* in previous step.
+Test doesn't work since we hardcoded it to *false* in previous step.

 We change *isValid* implementation.